-One thing in design we can’t live without – good lighting.
-It’s one of the most important elements in design, and yet most homes are either under-lit or you can use their space as a landing strip for an airplane.
-We would like to give you some simple ways to figure out not only how much light a room needs but what type of lighting you need.
+It’s one of the most important elements in design, and yet most homes are either drastically under-lit or so bright you could use their space as a landing strip for an airplane.

 Types of Lighting

-This is considered general lighting.
-It includes recessed lights, soffit lighting, track lighting, sconces, chandeliers, and pendant lights.
+Ambient Lighting is considered any type of general lighting.
+This includes recessed lights, soffit lighting, track lighting, sconces, chandeliers, and pendant lights.

-Lighting that is used for specific tasks such as cooking, office or school work, reading, grooming.
+Task Lighting is used for specific tasks such as cooking, office or school work, reading, grooming.

 This type of lighting should make it easy to see the things you are working on.
 Some task lighting is in the form of table lamps, pendant lights or under-cabinet lighting.